markmarijnissen/asyncdata.js/README.md

 Would be great to have a promise-like object that:

 1. its completion can be reset or re-triggered, which will invoke all the `.then` methods again
-2. its start can also be re-triggered, which will set the `isResolved` attribute
+2. its start can also be a notification that is also possible to re-trigger.

 A promise-based implementation of this is possible, with a wrapper that on re-load discards the old promise and creates a new one and re-attaches all the `.then()` callbacks.
 This can also be implemented with signals:
 - a `.resolved(successCallback, failureCallback, finalyCallback)` signal that allows to register callbacks on load finish.
 This returns a new object with a `.loaded` method, so it can be chained as promises.